sweazysm/Final_Project/README.md

 ![DatabaseDiagram2](https://user-images.githubusercontent.com/85706721/143723725-ff1f0c67-beaf-452f-916e-c0c6f89992d4.png)

-### *Machine Learning*
+# *Machine Learning*

 - Machine learning models are set up based on the combined datasets of co2 emissions and severe weather
 - Data sets were joined on the "Year" column
-- Machine learning algorithms to be tested are SKLearn's "Linear Regression" and imblearn.ensemble's "RandomForestClassifier"
+- Machine learning algorithms to be tested are imblearn.ensemble's "RandomForestClassifier" and "Easy Ensemble (Adaboost) Classifier"

 ### Preliminary Data Processing